-Magic Jewelry is a puzzle based platformer from Japanese freeware game developer Manny.
+Magic Jewlery is a puzzle based platformer from Japanese freeware game developer Many.
 It features a little witch who has the ability to create magic boulders and place them in front of herself.
 The object of the game is to use her magic boulders to reach the gems that are sprinkled about each stage.
-The basic mechanics of the game are pretty simple and it doesn’t take very long at all to become proficient at magical boulder creation.
-On the surface, Magical Jewelry looks cute, what with the little witch girl running about collecting jewels and all.
-Don’t let that fool you though, this game does get quite difficult as you progress through the stages.
+The basic mechanics of the game are pretty simple and it doesn’t take very long at all to become proficient and magical boulder creation.
+On the surface, Magical Jewelry looks so cute, what with the little witch girl running about collecting jewels.
+Do let that fool you though, this game does get quite difficult as you progress through the stages.

 The game is completely in Japanese, although the messages that are shown at the top of each level screen are mostly the creator trying to plug their website or other random pieces of useless advice.
 A working knowledge of Japanese isn’t required to play Magical Jewelry.
 The basic controls described above are pretty much all you need to control Mel.
 Do remember that the enter key restarts the level if you happen to find yourself stuck (and you will), while the escape key takes you to the title screen.

 Click the link below to download the game (it is zipped in a weird file format, but any unzipping program should unzip it anyway)

 Like I said before, this game is no walk in the park.
 It a lot of fun but also very challenging.
 It’s nice in that it has that “pick-up-and-play” simplicity and is perfect for a quick coffee break time killer.